DavitTec/fileit/README.md

 > old objects, >1 year, should be archived into annual Archives and indexed for easy retrieval or access.

-> objects can also inclde emails and to be converted to basic Text and attachements archived out.
+> objects can also include emails and to be converted to basic Text and attachements archived out.

 ## Tree